 Honour, truth, integrity, listening and seeing, creativity, inspiration, healing, guiding, nature’s cycles, light and dark, seasons, stories, songs, rituals, everyday engagement, connection, involvement, wonder, enchantment, walking the land, magic in everything, leading, being with darkness, humanity, humility, authenticity, delight, spirit, community, joy, trees, nature deities, celebration, shamanic, otherworldly, sacred groves, ancestors, philosophy, seer, peaceful, humble, being with, voice, simple living, barefoot walking, tree talking, making a difference, understanding, seeing others, looking within, animist, standing stones, energy work, embodying, divine within and without, earthly living, participation, grounding

-Having experienced some storms along the way this week I looked within for what was needed and once I picked up a book on Druidry I settled into a space of peace and comfort.
+Having experienced some inner storms this week I looked within for what was needed and once I picked up a book on Druidry I settled into a space of peace and comfort.
 Another’s words on pages spoke to a part of me that is peaceful, content and in touch with meaning.
 I felt myself relax and calmed into a way of seeing things for what they are with speaking my truth at the heart of it.
 I find often I need to continue reading the words of the wise to stay connected with the part of myself that knows, feels and understands the ways of Awen, the inspiration of life with all its joys and struggles.
 I fall down and rise up again every time even though it always feels impossible, but it comes about just like a rain stops and sunshine graces the land once again.

 Last night I was pulled into the stunning rainy landscape.
 I kicked my shoes off and stepped onto wet grass soft and glorious.
 Walking the earth connects me to the very essence of myself and to the centre of the whole.
 It feels containing as if the land is there to listen, understand and be with me.
 I feel all tension seep through my toes into the earth and on the in-breath I bring a renewed, fresh energy up into my body again.
 Roses in this garden smell incredible.
 It reminds me of home, my mother, the land of my birth and for a moment I am lost in a space of spirit so present my heart begins to ache with joy once again.